earlgreyhot1701D/earlgreyhot1701D/README.md

 **Single Responsibility:** Every component, every function, every project does one thing and does it well.
 No Swiss Army knives.

 **Vibe Coding:** Human-AI partnership.
-AI serves as thinking partner, not code generator.
+AI serves as thinking partner, and also code generator.

 **Security-First:** PII protection, content filtering, guardrails baked in early.